adknudson/thesis/docs/030-workflow.md

 </tbody>
 </table>

 I'll talk about each step in the first iteration, but may choose to omit steps in subsequent iterations if there are no changes.
 For the purposes of building a model and being concise, I will focus around the audiovisual TOJ task in this chapter, but the final model will apply similarly to the visual and duration tasks.
-For the sensorimotor task, the model will be modified to accept Bernoulli data as apposed to aggregated Binomial counts (described more in the next section).
+For the sensorimotor task, the model will be modified to accept Bernoulli data as opposed to aggregated Binomial counts (described more in the next section).

 ## Iteration 1 (journey of a thousand miles) {#iter1}